Nicholas Strasser MD

 • No weight bearing

-Phase 1: Protection and Early Mobility (Weeks 2–6)
+Phase 1 — Protection With Early Mobility (Weeks 2–6)

 Goals